quasarframework/quasar/docs/src/pages/quasar-cli-webpack/quick-start.md

 :::

 ## Prerequisites
-Make sure that you have Node >=12.22.1 and NPM >=6.14.12 installed on your machine.
-Please do not use any odd versions of Node, as these are considered experimental.
+Make sure that you have Node >=12.22.1 and NPM >=6.14.12 or Yarn >= 1.21.1 installed on your machine.
+Please do not use any odd versions of Node, as these are [considered experimental](https://nodejs.org/en/about/releases/#releases).

 ## Step 1 - Install the Quasar CLI